 1 tablespoon organic almond butter

-Combine all ingredients in a high speed blender.
-Pout into a tall glass and enjoy!
+Combine all of the ingredients in a high speed blender (we looooove our Ninja Foodi Smoothie blender).
+Pour into a tall glass and enjoy!

-For variations of this smoothie, you can add in 1 tablespoon of cacao nibs or 1 tablespoon of cacao powder.
+For variations of this smoothie, you can add in 1 tablespoon of raw cacao nibs or 1 tablespoon of raw cacao powder.